ytmytm/1541-RAMBOardII/README.md

 In my case I have chosen to use JiffyDOS and DolphinDOS to have the best of both worlds.

+### ROM API and firmware signature

+Since the last update the patched 1541-II ROM now advertises a small, fixed-location API together with an identification signature:

+* `$A000-$A002` – three-byte ASCII signature that lets host software confirm that the RAMBOard ][ firmware is active.
+* `$A003`       – start of the public jump table.
+The first entry provides the SpeedDOS loader routine used by the patched C64 SpeedDOS Kernal

+A patched C64 SpeedDOS Kernal will not waste time on uploading the drive code; it now jumps to the public API entry point at `$A003` instead.

 # Results

 There is no indication that the new code is in place.
 I didn't change the drive behaviour or RESET message.
+You can detect new ROM by checking the signature at `$A000`.

+The SpeedDOS protocol loader is available in the 1541 ROM jump table at `$A003` and can be used by other platforms, like C16/116/+4 with parallel interface.

 One thing that **will change** is the speed of **V**alidate command.
 You will hear that with the new ROM it's much faster, large files will be scanned with head moving across the tracks almost as fast as the format operation.